davidpots/playsongnotes/_songs/[Waylon Jennings] Honky Tonk Heroes.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Xvh4sem4kSA" frameborder="0" allowfullscreen></iframe>

-## Printable version of these notes
+## PDF print-out of this lesson

-Want a nicely formatted PDF with these notes all typed up for you?
-Send me an email at play.songnotes@gmail.com and I'll send it to you!
+If you'd like a print-friendly PDF of this lesson for offline use, view my <a href="http://playsongnotes.com/downloads/">downloads page</a>.
+You'll find it there!

 ## Chords needed